 Though we love to pick up armfuls of books during our monthly trips to the library, I've spent years building up a wonderful home library, too.
 I love to be surrounded by beautiful books and have filled the shelves in our living room with titles that are worthy of keeping a permanent place of honor.

-I think the best travel books for kids meet the following criteria:
+I believe high-quality travel books for kids meet the following requirements:

 - have gorgeous illustrations

 - are bright and colorful

 - have lots of tiny details for inspiring multiple read-throughs

 I have given these travel books to my kids for birthdays, Christmas, and other special occasions over the past several years.
 I confess that the first thing that attracted me to each title was a desire to read it myself.